 Dead End Haunted Hayride - Wyoming, MN

 Advertised as Minnesota’s Ultimate Horror Experience.
-There are three haunted attractions at Dead End Haunted Hayride for Wednesday, Thursday, and Sunday.
-The price is slightly higher on Friday and Saturday.
-There are online discounts.
+They return for Friday and Saturday nights beginning September 20th, 2019.
+They are open most Wednesday through Sunday nights during October.
+There are three haunted attractions at Dead End Haunted Hayride.
 The haunt is open 7 pm – 11 pm on Friday and Saturday nights.
 The attractions are open from 7 pm – 9 pm on other nights.
 The haunt attractions are Sunnyvale Asylum which used to house the freaks and outcasts.
 Dead End Hayride, Departed Oaks Haunted Trail, and Site 66 Haunted Cornfield has lots of chainsaws and mazes.
 Please not you are part of the show and they can and will touch you.
 This is one of the most popular haunt attractions in the country.
 Dead End has over 75000 Facebook likes.

 Farmington Fright Night - Farmington, MN

-Opening night this season is October 5th.
-Frightnight haunted house is sponsored by the Support Our Troops Organization.
+Farmington Fright Night returns the first two weekends in October 2019.
+Frightnight is sponsored by the Support Our Troops Organization.
 It is free to military but others should offer $5 donations to the charity.
 Doors are open 6 pm until 10 pm.
 Attraction is held 4 nights at the 4-H Building at the Dakota County Fairgrounds.
-Open nightly on October 5th, 6th, 12th, and 13th.
 See webpage for details.

 Fright Farm Haunted House - Maplewood, MN

-Opening night is October 5th.
+Fright returns to Minneapolis this October 2019.
 This location was the former poor farm for indigent and elderly people.
 Lots of ghosts roam the area.
 Fright Farm Haunted House operates a Halloween Horror Show in October for a $12 ticket price.
 Open Friday and Saturday nights in October.
 Fright Farm has been running for over 20 years.
-See calendar for low scare event date.
+See calendar for high scare and low scare event dates.